League of Cities of the Philippines v. COMELEC: Decision

 On August 24, 2010, the Court, with a vote of 7-6 granted the motions for reconsideration of the petitioners and reinstated its November 18, 2008, decision.
 It Court reiterated its November 18, 2008, ruling that the Cityhood Laws violate sec.
 10, Art.
-X of the Constitution which expressly provides that: “no city…shall be created…except in accordance with the criteria established in the local government code.”
+X of the Constitution which expressly provides that: “no city…shall be created…except by the criteria established in the local government code.”
 It stressed that while all the criteria for the creation of cities must be embodied exclusively in the Local Government Code, the assailed Cityhood Laws provided an exemption from the increased income requirement for the creation of cities under sec.
 450 of the LGC.
 It further held that: “The unconstitutionality of the Cityhood Laws lies in the fact that Congress provided an exemption contrary to the express language of the Constitution…....Congress exceeded and abused its law-making power, rendering the challenged Cityhood Laws void for being violative of the Constitution.”
 Finally, it ruled that limiting the exemption only to the 16 municipalities violates the requirement that the classification must apply to all similarly situated.

 On February 15, 2011, the Court reversed its own decision for the fourth time, declaring the Cityhood Laws as constitutional.

 On April 12, 2011, the Court upheld its ruling with finality that the Cityhood Laws are constitutional.
-The Court ratiocinated that:“We should not ever lose sight of the fact that the 16 cities covered by the Cityhood Laws not only had conversion bills pending during the 11th Congress, but have also complied with the requirements of the LGC prescribed prior to its amendment by RA No. 9009.
+The Court ratiocinated that:“We should not ever lose sight of the fact that the 16 cities covered by the Cityhood Laws not only had conversion bills pending during the 11th Congress, but have also complied with the requirements of the LGC prescribed before its amendment by RA No. 9009.
 Congress undeniably gave these cities all the considerations that justice and fair play demanded.
 Hence, this Court should do no less by stamping its imprimatur to the clear and unmistakable legislative intent and by duly recognizing the certain collective wisdom of Congress.”
 Hence, the 16 municipalities were finally converted into component cities.

 Aftermath

-The League of Cities of the Philippines finally recognized the sixteen newly converted cities in the country, called as the “League of 16,” as its official members on July 19, 2013.
+The League of Cities of the Philippines finally recognized the sixteen newly converted cities in the country, called the “League of 16,” as its official members on July 19, 2013.